zenOSmosis/karma-jasmine-typescript-boilerplate/README.md

 [ci-url]: https://github.com/zenOSmosis/karma-jasmine-typescript-boilerplate/actions/workflows/ci.yml

-# karma-jasmine-typescript-boilerplate
+# karma-jasmine-typescript-boilerplate (+ Instanbul & Sinon)

 Executes the same unit tests against the same code on a browser as well as Node.js.

-Includes built-in support for WebKit, Chrome, and Firefox.
+Includes built-in support for running in real browsers such as WebKit, Chrome, and Firefox.

 This repository serves as a proof-of-concept and nothing more.

 ## Why not Playwright, Jest, or...?

+*Ubiquity: The same code runs everywhere.*

 The goals of this project are to execute the testing code directly in the individual environments w/o using a web driver.
 This way, the same tests can execute across all environments, including Node.js.